Scott3142/python-programming/site/README.md

 You have three options:

 - Be happy that your landing page lives at `{{baseUrl}}/python-programming`
-- Remove the references to `python-programming` in `app/elements/codelab-elements/codelabs-elements.js`
+- Alter the references to `python-programming` in `app/elements/codelab-elements/codelabs-elements.js` to whatever your `baseUrl` is
 - Remove the find/replace lines in `claat_export.sh` which change the script links in each `index.html` from `https://storage.googleapis.com/codelab-elements/codelabs-elements.js` to `../../elements/codelab-elements/codelab-elements.js`

 Finally: